 You may also be a victim if your employer:

-- provides you with accommodation as part of your wages/salary, but makes you pay for it more than what is permitted by law
+- provides you with accommodation as part of your wages/salary, but makes you pay more for it than you should be by law.
+Find out more about:

 - threatens to harm you or your family if you don’t cooperate

 - makes any unwelcome sexual gestures towards you.

 It is very important that you follow the guidance below.
 This will help you avoid bad employers or help show that your employer is exploiting you.